NCAR/DART/observations/obs_converters/AIRS/convert_amsu_L1.rst

 Next, under the Data Access header, click on `Subset/Get Data`, then refine your search results by 1) data range (time) and 2) spatial region.

-There are various options for downloading, however,the most straightforward approach for macOS and Linux users is to use the ``wget`` command.
+There are various options for downloading, however, the most straightforward approach for macOS and Linux users is to use the ``wget`` command.
 The ``download instructions`` provide the proper wget flags/options.
 The ``Download Links List`` provides the AMSU-A file list based on your search results.